-As a reminder, we expect the children to practise their times tables (bronze, silver or gold) learn their spellings and read for at least 10 minutes each day.
+As a reminder, we expect the children to practise their times tables, learn their spellings and read for at least 10 minutes each day.

 The spellings for the homework are taken from the Year 3 and Year 4 National Curriculum spelling list.
 If you feel your child can securely and confidently spell the spellings for a particular week, please encourage them to apply the words within sentences.
 This will allow your child to show they are confident in not only applying the spelling of the word, but also show they understand the context it can be used within a sentence.

 Have a look at these websites to help you practise your times tables.
 You can also ask your teacher for some resources too.